-Hi and thanks for visiting my website where I provide in-person counselling and psychotherapy at The Salisbury Practice in Stockbridge, Hampshire.
-I also offer counselling online and by telephone.
+Hi and thanks for visiting my website where I provide in-person counselling and psychotherapy at The Salisbury Practice in Stockbridge, Hampshire, online and by phone.
+I also offer supervision to counsellors and psychotherapists.

 There are places available in Stockbridge.